 From 1 – 31 August, eligible community groups and not-for-profit organisations from the Mount Wallace, Rowsley and Beremboke communities can apply for project funding of up to $10,000 from a pool of $31,000.

-The Yaloak South Community Fund is a part of Pacific Hydro’s Community Investment Program, which has provided more than $4.3 million to over 900 projects across Australia since 2005.
+Since the commissioning of Yaloak South Wind Farm in 2017, the Fund has provided more than $150,000 to 31 local sustainable projects.
+The Yaloak South Community Fund is a part of Pacific Hydro’s Community Benefit Sharing Program, which has provided more than $4.9 million to over 1000 projects across Australia since 2005.

 The Yaloak South Community Fund aims to support projects, initiatives, and organisations that provide lasting benefit to local communities and address community need in at least one of these six key areas: